slerman12/Help-me/2-Opposing-views.md

 >
 > But it wasn't.
 >
-> Buffy was my favorite show all through high school and college.
+> Buffy was my favorite show all through high school and college, and probably still is today.
 >
 > Henry was a youthful elderly man with a lot of wisdom, and like Giles, Buffy's "Watcher," was my advisor/"Watcher."
 Actually, he resembled Joss Whedon, the way he quipped, but acted to me like Giles in his manner and support.